The Duchy enjoys various rights, powers and privileges that Republic believes are completely unacceptable and unjustified.

 In fairness, the Duchy does not publicly claim to be immune from prosecution in any formal way.
 Instead, the Duchy has negotiated for itself certain specific immunities from legislation affecting any other property.
 Examples are given below.

 The Duchy of Cornwall has the right to claim “Bona Vacantia” within Cornwall.
 That is to say, where property within Cornwall becomes ownerless, it belongs to the Duke of Cornwall instead of the government.
 Typically this would arise where a person dies without leaving a will and without having any traceable relatives.
 The Duke also administers the estates of people who die without a will, even if the rightful owner is eventually traced.
-While the Duchy says it pays all this money to charity it is questionable whether a private individual should be able to pay these funds to their own charity, as Charles does.
+While the Duchy says it pays all this money to charity it is questionable whether a private individual should be able to pay these funds to their own charity.